chiragbharadwaj/site/index.md

 </p>

 <p>
   I am a first-year <a href="https://www.cs.princeton.edu/grad/degrees#masters">MSE</a> candidate in computer science at <a href="https://cs.princeton.edu/">Princeton University</a>.
 I have yet to be assigned an advisor.
-My primary research interests are in <a href="https://en.wikipedia.org/wiki/Programming_language_theory">programming languages</a> and algebraic theories, but broadly my interests span many aspects of <a href="https://en.wikipedia.org/wiki/Theoretical_computer_science">theoretical computer science</a>, such as computational complexity, category theory, and logics.
+My primary research interests are in <a href="https://en.wikipedia.org/wiki/Computer_architecture">computer architecture</a> and <a href="https://en.wikipedia.org/wiki/Programming_language_theory">programming languages</a>.
+Broadly speaking, I am also interested in <a href="https://en.wikipedia.org/wiki/Theoretical_linguistics">theoretical linguistics</a>, computational complexity, and algebraic theories of <a href="https://en.wikipedia.org/wiki/Formal_system">formal systems</a>.
 </p>

 <p>